FIRSTGROUP PLC - Directorate Change

 DIRECTORATE CHANGE

-FirstGroup plc (the 'Group') today announces that Mick Barker has decided to resign with immediate effect as a non-executive director of the Group for personal reasons.
+"I am delighted to welcome Richard to the Board of FirstGroup.
+Good governance lies at the heart of a successful and sustainable company and I am confident that his strong background and long experience in contract-based international infrastructure businesses will be of immense value to the Board as we continue to improve the Group's returns, resilience and prospects.

-The Board would like to thank Mick for his conscientious service and significant contribution over the last five years, and wish him well for the future.
+"On behalf of the Board and everyone at FirstGroup I would also like to thank Brian for his dedication and significant contribution to FirstGroup's progress over the last five years.
+We wish him every success in his future endeavours."

+This announcement is made pursuant to Listing Rule 9.6.11R.
+There are no other details required to be disclosed under Listing Rule 9.6.13R.

 Contacts at FirstGroup: